NIHAL3403/weather-app/README.md

 5-Day Extended Forecast: Shows the weather for the next 5 days, including temperature, humidity, and a weather icon.
 Responsive Design: Works across desktops, tablets, and mobile devices.
 Animations: Smooth animations for better user experience.
-Demo 🌍

-Live Demo (You can upload the app to a platform like GitHub Pages or Netlify and add the link here) Screenshots 📸

-Initial View:
-Weather After Search:
 Technologies Used 🛠️

 HTML: Provides the structure of the web application.